VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 * Keeps the alerts [state on restarts](#alerts-state-on-restarts);
 * Graphite datasource can be used for alerting and recording rules.
 See [these docs](#graphite);
 * Recording and Alerting rules backfilling (aka `replay`).
 See [these docs](#rules-backfilling);
-* Lightweight without extra dependencies.
+* Lightweight and without extra dependencies.
 * Supports [reusable templates](#reusable-templates) for annotations.

 ## Limitations